k2s Server Deployment

 Generate a commented example configuration file:

-k2s demo-config > server.yml
+k2s config show > server.yml

 Common configuration options: